By: Chris ⎜ Last updated

 If the idea of standing on a frozen pier in your swimwear while tourists are photographing you sounds terrible, there's an indoor option.

-Sagene Folkebad is a public bathhouse completed in 1899, at the top of Grünerløkka, reopened by Oslo Badstuforening in spring 2025 after careful renovation with the city antiquarian.
-Two saunas seating about 42 people total, a cold plunge, proper changing rooms with curtains and lockable lockers, hot showers, and a 12.5-metre swimming pool available during most sessions.
-The building itself is worth seeing: original tilework, period detailing, the kind of craftsmanship that doesn't exist in new construction.
+Sagene Folkebad is a public bathhouse completed in 1899, at the top of Grünerløkka, recently reopened by Oslo Badstuforening after careful renovation with the city antiquarian.
+There are two saunas seating about 42 people in total, a cold plunge, proper changing rooms with curtains and lockable lockers, hot showers, and a 12.5-metre swimming pool available during most sessions.
+The building itself has original tilework, period detailing and the kind of craftsmanship you just don't get in a new construction.

-The whole place is a phone-free zone.
-Volunteer aufguss masters run sauna rituals on Tuesday afternoons and evenings, included in regular admission.
+Volunteer aufguss masters run sauna rituals on Tuesday afternoons and evenings, which is included in the ticket.
 Coffee and tea are served on weekday mornings from 06:30.
-No fjord dipping here, obviously, but the cold plunge pool and the pool-sauna rotation is a completely different rhythm from the waterfront experience.
-Quieter, warmer between rounds, and less of a performance.
+There's no fjord dipping here, obviously, but the cold plunge pool serves the same purpose.

 The Fjord Dip